A Low-rank Approximation for MDPs via Moment Coupling: Numerical experiments

 We first use \moma~for evaluation using the exact optimal policy and compare the value of the focal chain $V=V^*$ to $\tV$.
 Figure \ref{fig:Vs-eval} (LEFT) shows the gap.
-The approximation seems is visibly inaccurate and the accuracy is the worst for ``small'' states, namely near the origin.
-This is consistent with our accuracy guarantees where the gap-bound is smaller the farther one is from the origin.
+The approximation has a visible gap from the true value, and the largest deviation happens near the origin; this is consistent with our accuracy guarantees where the gap-bound is smaller the farther one is from the origin.
 Figure \ref{fig:Vs-eval} explains this in the terms of Theorem \ref{thm:backtodelta}.
 We see that $V$ does not have the clear ``local linearity'' we observed in the replenishment problem; at least not near the origin.

 It is important to note however that the ``shapes'' of $V$ and $\tV$ are very similar.
 This matters for optimization: an optimal control $\pi^*$ satisfies so the main influence of value $V$ on the prescribed action is through the increment $\Ex_x^a[V(X_1)]-V(x)$.
 The control computed using $\tV$ will be influenced by the approximate increment